tobiipro/Tobii.Glasses3.SDK/README.md

 ## Limitations

-The SDK does not support streaming data via WebRTC or RTSP on its own, you will need exteral libraries for that.
+The SDK does not handle streaming data via WebRTC or RTSP on its own, you will need exteral libraries for that.
-[RtspClientSharp](https://github.com/BogdanovKirill/RtspClientSharp) or [FFMediaElement](https://github.com/unosquare/ffmediaelement) is a good start if you want to use video streaming over RTSP.
+[FFMediaElement](https://github.com/unosquare/ffmediaelement) is a good start if you want to displayt streaming video over RTSP.
+It also supports the data streams provided by Glasses3.
+[RtspClientSharp](https://github.com/BogdanovKirill/RtspClientSharp) is another low lever alterntive, but this package will only handle the transport layer, not the decoding, and it does not seem to support data channels.

 ## Samples
 ### Glasses Demo